-Convert Tablespoons to Grams
+Convert Tablespoons of Sugar to Grams

 Enter the amount of sugar in tablespoons below to get the value converted to grams.